Enhancing HOI Detection with Contextual Cues from Large Vision-Language Models: Related Work

 \textbf{One-stage methods} streamline the process by combining human/object detection and interaction prediction within a single stage.
-The early one-stage methods \cite{WangYDK0S20} sought to extract relevant information from predefined interaction regions and accurately match the corresponding subjects and objects.
-For example, PPDM \cite{LiaoLWCQF20} employs the keypoints of the interaction as its representation, while UnionDet \cite{KimCKK20} uses joint regions as predefined anchors to associate the humans and objects.
+Early one-stage methods \cite{WangYDK0S20} sought to extract relevant information from predefined interaction regions and accurately match the corresponding subjects and objects.
+For example, PPDM \cite{LiaoLWCQF20} adopts the keypoints to represent the HOI instance, while UnionDet \cite{KimCKK20} uses joint regions as predefined anchors to associate the humans and objects.
 Although these methods improve efficiency, they often require intricate post-processing for accurate matching.
-More recently, the emergence of transformer-based detectors, like DETR \cite{CarionMSUKZ20}, shows remarkable performance in HOI detection.
-These methods~\cite{kim2023relational, zhang2022exploring, dong2022category, yuan2022detecting, kim2022mstr, fang2021dirv}, treating HOI detection as a set prediction problem, leverage query embeddings to represent HOI instances.
+Recently, transformer-based detectors, like DETR \cite{CarionMSUKZ20}, have shown remarkable performance in HOI detection.
+These methods~\cite{kim2023relational, zhang2022exploring, dong2022category, yuan2022detecting, kim2022mstr, fang2021dirv, MaWWW24} treat HOI detection as a set prediction task, employ query embeddings to represent HOI instances.
+Notably, QPIC~\cite{TamuraOY21} uses a single query embedding to capture only one HOI instance to avoid confusion between multiple instances.
+Furthermore, GEN-VLKT~\cite{LiaoZLWL022} uses two decoders to separately perform human/object detection and interaction prediction.
+This approach makes these two tasks independent of each other, leading to better performance.
+Additionally, CQL~\cite{xie2023category} introduces query designs associated with interaction categories, converting them into image-specific category representations, and learns through an auxiliary image-level classification task.